 Phenotypes of RIL and GWAS population

 The correlations among biomass traits of RIL and GWAS population were analyzed separately (Fig. 2).
 The results showed that the correlations of the biomass traits between the two groups were different.
 Among them, the strongest correlation was found between dry weight and fresh weight of the GWAS treatment group, and the correlation coefficient was 0.91.
 In the RIL population, there was also a strong correlation between dry weight and fresh weight of the RIL treatment group, with a correlation coefficient of 0.75.
-These results suggested that there should be genes in rice seedlings that affect both dry and fresh weight of rice seedlings simultaneously under high temperature stress, and in this way respond to high temperature stress.
+These results suggested that there should be genes in rice seedlings that affected both dry and fresh weight of rice seedlings simultaneously under high temperature stress and responded to high temperature stress in this way.
 Previous studies have confirmed that seedling biomass traits can reflect rice seedling vigor.
-But in this study, although the effect of high temperature stress on rice seedlings can be directly reflected by biomass traits, correlation analysis showed that there is a very weak correlation between survival rate traits that directly reflect the vigor of rice seedlings and the biomass of rice seedlings.
-This indicates that biomass traits were not the unique manifestation in response to high temperature stress in rice, and that survival rates and biomass traits were regulated by different genes.
+But in this study, although the effect of high temperature stress on rice seedlings could be directly reflected by biomass traits, correlation analysis showed that there was a very weak correlation between survival rate traits that directly reflected the vigor of rice seedlings and the biomass of rice seedlings.
+This indicates that biomass traits are not the unique manifestation in response to high temperature stress in rice, and that survival rates and biomass traits are regulated by different genes.

 QTL mapping of RIL